AdobeDocs/commerce-php/src/pages/development/components/app-server.md

 }
 ```

-Both of these reset.json definitions will be used for a Reward object, and they will be called in proper order of inheritance so that subclasses can have specializations to their reset values that get called after the base class.
+Both `reset.json` definitions are used for a Reward object.
+They are called in proper order of inheritance, so subclasses can have specializations to their reset values that get called after the base class.